LouiseSteward/learn/perinatal-hiv/text/quiz-01.md

 # Quiz 1: Introduction to perinatal HIV

-Please choose the *one*, most correct answer to each question or statement.
+Choose the *one*, most correct answer to each question or statement.

 1. What is HIV?
 	+	A retrovirus